SimonCropp/Argon/docs/Linq/JValueCast.md

 # Casting JValue

-This sample casts `Argon.Linq.JValue` instances to .NET values.
+This sample casts `Argon.JValue` instances to .NET values.

 <!-- snippet: JValueCast -->
 <a id='snippet-jvaluecast'></a>